jkkelley/weekend-movie-sagas/README.md

 ## Description

+Author's note:
+    I spent some time learning how to approach designing an app from a mobile-first outlook.
+It was quite enjoyable, but also came with it's struggles.
+Future plans are to add better styling and have an edit details page.

 This app holds your collection movies.
 Upon entering the app, your greeted with all of your favorite movies.
 You have the choice to Add a movie or you can click on one of your movies to see further details about said movie.